-Phoenix Satellite Television Holdings Limited (the "Company") and its subsidiaries (together, the "Group") engage principally in satellite television broadcasting and provision of new media services.
+Phoenix Media Investment (Holdings) Limited (formerly known as "Phoenix Satellite Television Holdings Limited") (the "Company") and its subsidiaries (together, the "Group") engage principally in satellite television broadcasting and provision of internet media services.

 The Company is a limited liability company incorporated in the Cayman Islands and domiciled in Hong Kong Special Administrative Region of the People's Republic of China ("PRC").
 The address of its registered office is Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman KY1-1111, Cayman Islands.